omaralbeik/UserDefaultsStore/README.md

 // Save an object to a store
 try! usersStore.save(john)

+// Save an array of objects to a store try! usersStore.save([jane, steve, jessica])

 // Get an object from store
 let user = store.object(withId: 1)